phalcon/documentation/docs/api/phalcon_http.md

 Check if HTTP method match any of the passed methods When strict is true it checks if validated methods are real HTTP methods

+@todo check the $methods type - refactor this !!

 #### `isOptions()` { #httprequest-isoptions }

 ```php